Kishor400/RITEnglishLab/README.md

 Use : Provide A Website For English Lab
 Build On : React+Vite
-Build By : Kishor T
+Build By : Team Exotic